Running a Node

 We will have regularly updating public testnet chains along with our mainnet chain: mantra-1.
 Available networks to integrate with along with their requisite genesis files can be found here.

-# The argument <moniker> is the custom username of your node, it should be human-readable.
+• moniker: the custom username of your node, it should be human-readable.

 The command above creates all the configuration files needed for your node to run, as well as a default genesis file, which defines the initial state of the network.
 Reminder to overwrite the default genesis if you're planning to exist to an existing chain!!